Energy budget

 An energy budget is a balance sheet of energy income against expenditure.
-It is studied in the field of Energetics which deals with the study of energy transfer and transformation from one form to another.
+It is studied in the field of energetics, which deals with the study of energy transfer and transformation from one form to another.
 Calories and joules are the basic units of measurement.
-An organism in a laboratory experiment is an open thermodynamic system, exchanging energy with its surroundings in three ways - heat, work and the potential energy of biochemical compounds.
+An organism in a laboratory experiment is an open thermodynamic system, exchanging energy with its surroundings in three – heat, work and the potential energy of biochemical compounds.

 Organisms use ingested food resources (C=consumption) as building blocks in the synthesis of tissues (P=production) and as fuel in the metabolic process that power this synthesis and other physiological processes (R=respiratory loss).
 Some of the resources are lost as waste products (F=faecal loss, U=urinary loss).
 All these aspects of metabolism can be represented in energy units.
 The basic model of energy budget may be shown as: